 Among the primary benefits of smaller RVs is the ability to park anywhere and to easily navigate city streets and rugged rural terrain.

-The difference between driving our Class A through New York City streets or driving a small Class B through those same busy city streets is very significant.
+The difference between driving our old Class A through New York City streets or driving a small Class B through those same busy city streets is very significant.

 No Need For a Toad

+With a smaller RV, there’s no need for a toad!
 With a Class B or B+ RV, for example, you can just drive your rig to wherever you want to go.
-With a small travel trailer, you can leave your little rig somewhere and simply drive around in your tow vehicle.
-The same is true for a truck camper.
-Put the camper down on its own and drive the pickup truck into town.
+Or with a small travel trailer, you can leave your little rig somewhere and simply drive around in your tow vehicle.
+The same is true for a truck camper… put the camper down on its own and drive the pickup truck into town.

 But with a larger RV, if you want to bring a toad along, there’s another level of preparation and navigation involved, as you can see in our post all about towing a car behind an RV.